 Miami semi-truck accident investigations lawyer Prosper Shaked represents truck accident victims and their families and works to shed light on facts that might help hold trucking companies liable for the accidents their drivers cause.
-For a free consultation on your case, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on your case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Holding Semi-Truck Companies Liable for Truck Accidents

 After a semi-truck accident, there are dozens of factors to consider which might contribute to proving fault in the crash.
 First, the police may investigate the scene of the accident as part of their routine investigation of any auto accident involving personal injury or death.
 If the driver was drunk, speeding, or failed to carry the proper licensure, these facts might be revealed quite early on.
 However, there are other potential issues with the case that police may not have the power to investigate.

 Trucking companies may sometimes put profits before the safety of their truck drivers and other drivers on the road.
 To this end, carrier companies may violate traffic laws as well as state and federal trucking rules in an attempt to ship more freight and garner higher profits.
 There are rules in place dictating certain standards for truck safety and maintenance, driver safety, and limitations on the hours a driver can work.
 If a trucking company violates these rules, either intentionally or by accident, it may be difficult to uncover these facts.